 Health is a general concern.
 Every human wants to lead a healthy lifestyle.
 But, most times, some challenges may come in between our desired long-lasting health.
-From chronic conditions to mental illnesses like depression, there’s a likelihood that the aftermath may not be favorable to the overall wellbeing of the body.
+From chronic conditions to mental illnesses like depression, there's a likelihood that the aftermath may not be favourable to the overall wellbeing of the body.
 Therefore, it’s essential to seek help in time.

 The numbers of people battling depression grew in recent years.
 The increase is not unconnected to the different life challenges that humans face.
 Besides, depression ranks

 as one of the most common forms of anxiety.
 So, individuals suffering from this are continually exploring new ways of treatment to improve the condition.
 Interestingly, many kinds of research are pointing out that CBD could be the latest approach to improving the symptoms of depression.

 Cannabidiol (CBD) is a natural plant-based oil that contains plant chemicals called Cannabinoids.
 The latter (Cannabinoid) are commonly found in Cannabis Sativa plants, which are the same plants that produce marijuana.

 It’s worth mentioning that Cannabinoids are famous for being “feel good” molecules, which are released by the body when involved in something that makes you happy.
 They’re also naturally made when you're asleep and relaxing.
 Interestingly, it has been asserted that Cannabinoids gotten from CBD can help the body retain more anandamide, which, in turn, helps the body to feel more relaxed.